 Where do I go for help?

-Thankfully, IFRS and FASB have produced excellent guidance, such as the paper “Incremental costs of obtaining a contract,” that will help sales and finance leaders identify what they need to do to comply with the regulation.
+Thankfully, IFRS and FASB have produced excellent guidance that will help sales and finance leaders identify what they need to do to comply with the regulation.
 But remember to validate your interpretation of ASC 606 with your auditors well before you start to implement the necessary changes.
 Because they are responsible for signing off your published accounts, you can expect your auditors to take a deep dive into how sales commissions are treated for accounting purposes, as well as the systems used to support the process.